t>

 • Discolored, wilting, or prematurely dropping leaves

-• Cracks, splits, or missing sections of bark
+• Cracks, splits, or missing bark on the trunk

 • Dead, broken, or hanging branches in the canopy

-• Exposed or damaged roots at the soil surface
+• Exposed or damaged roots near the soil surface

-The most common causes of tree damage include storms, pests, diseases, wildlife, environmental stress, and physical injury from construction or human activity.
+The most common causes of tree damage include storms, pests, diseases, wildlife activity, environmental stress, and physical injury from construction, landscaping, or everyday human use.
+In many cases, these factors do not occur in isolation—damage from one source often makes trees more vulnerable to others.

 Impact of Storm Damage on Trees

-Storm damage is one of the most dramatic threats to trees.
-High winds can break branches, tear off large sections of bark, and even uproot entire trees.
-Heavy rain can saturate the soil, leading to root suffocation and instability.
-Lightning strikes can split the trunk, strip bark, or cause internal damage that eventually kills the tree.
+Storm damage is one of the most visible and destructive threats to trees.
+High winds can snap branches, twist trunks, or uproot entire trees.
+Heavy rainfall may saturate the soil, weakening root anchorage and causing trees to lean or fall.
+Lightning strikes can split trunks, strip bark, or create internal injuries that may not be immediately visible but can lead to long-term decline.

-• Cleaning and properly trimming torn bark to encourage wound closure
+• Smoothing torn bark to promote natural wound closure

-• Staking or cabling to stabilize younger or partially uprooted trees
+• Staking or cabling to stabilize young or structurally compromised trees

 Pest Infestation and Trees: What You Need to Know